This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Circadian Rhythms

-- Light exposure triggers hormonal responses
+- Light exposure triggers precise hormonal responses that kickstart crowing

 Pastoral Pressures